philc/terraform/README.markdown

 Contribute
 ----------
-When developing this gem you can test your changes by loading your local copy of the gem in your project's
+When developing this gem you can quickly preview and test your changes by loading your local copy of the gem in your project's Gemfile:
-Gemfile:

-    gem "terraform", :path => "~/p/terraform"
+    gem "terraform", :path => "~/path/to/terraform_checkout"

 Credits
 -------